jhannah/sandbox/podcasts/README.txt

   File > Library > Export Playlist > Format: OPML

+See also ../blogs where I'm dumping OPMLs from RSS readers for blogs.

 Huh.
 Not a single podcast we all listen to:
 $ perl -nE '/text="(.*?)"/ && say $1' *.opml | sort | uniq -c | sort -rn | head